TiagoMJFlores/product-technical-tests/challenges/Readme.md

 * Model -> Network - Network layer built on an abstraction on Alamofire

+##  Xcode project Disk Location

+Please check the SampleApp in this directory and run the SampleApp.xcworkspace

 * Model -> Services - Classes that interact with iOS services such as CoreLocation and external Maps.

 * Model -> DataModels - Contains the classes that store the data after the JSON deserialization.
 Implement the Codable protocol.

-## Dependencies

-*  Alamofire - Alamofire is a HTTP networking library written in Swift
-*  Kingfisher  - Kingfisher is a library for downloading and caching images from the web